 Glitching iPhone Issue #1: Charging problems

 One of the most common problems with a glitching iPhone is that the device isn’t taking charge anymore.
 The problem here could be a number of things.
 For instance, just like a headphone jack, the charging port could be filled with dirt.
 Cleaning the ports carefully and trying the charger again could be all you need.

 Alternatively, it may be that your charging cable or cube is no longer functioning well.
 Wall chargers can easily break – particularly the ones that come directly from Apple.
 Make sure that you can’t charge your phone with an alternative product before you give up and start looking for a new battery.

 You might even discover that the problem is a glitch with your iPhone’s firmware.
-Restarting your phone is a quick and easy way to resolve this and many other minor issues.
+Restarting your iPhone is a quick and easy way to resolve this and many other minor issues.

 Glitching iPhone Issue #2: Water damage